 Pack warm clothes, waterproof gear, hiking shoes, and other essentials to prepare for Iceland’s varied landscapes and weather.
 Iceland has stunning sights and activities, including glaciers, volcanoes, waterfalls, and geysers.
 You won’t regret visiting!
 That’s why it’s important to pack the essentials.
 Whether you want to hike on a glacier, see a volcano erupt, admire a waterfall, or relax in a geyser, you’ll be ready for anything.

-Transportation in Iceland for Tourists
+Transportation in Iceland

 You must decide whether the trip to Iceland Ring Road will be best completed with a rental car or a camper van.
 A camper van will cover accommodation too, so you can stop anywhere and rest for the night.